hero-node/hero-cli/README.md

 After `hero build` process completedly, `build` folder will generated.
 You can serve a static server using `hero serve`.

 #### `hero init`
 You can run `hero build -h` for help.
 It will generate the initial project structure of Hero App.
-See [Creating an App](#creating-an-app).
+See [Quick Overview](#quick-overview).

 #### `hero platform build`
 This command used for build native app.
 And you can run `hero platform build -h` for help.<br>